Wahi-ur-rehman/bot/README.md

 > **PROPRIETARY SOFTWARE — ALL RIGHTS RESERVED**
 > This code is private property.
 Unauthorized copying, modification, or redistribution is strictly prohibited.
 See the [LICENSE](LICENSE) file for full legal terms.

-**Security Check Clean**: No API keys or credentials are hardcoded in this repository.
-All connections use local MT5 instance auth.

 ---
 **Disclaimer**: *Trading forex and CFDs involves significant risk.
 This software is provided for educational purposes only.
 Past performance does not guarantee future results.*